MASILab/registration_tutorial/readme.md

 # Tutorial for Body/Thorax Registration

 This repository includes the step-by-step instructions for body/thorax registration pipelines used in MASI lab.
 Both affine and non-rigid registration will be discussed.
-Examples are provided to validate each steps of the pipeline.
+Examples are provided to validate each step of the pipelines.

 + [thorax_affine_niftireg](./thorax_affine_niftireg/readme.md)
 + [thorax_deformable_deedsBCV](./thorax_deformable_deedsBCV/readme.md)

 ## Registration tools

 Please refer to the review paper [1].
-The following full registration commands and configuration options are frome the [supplementary materials](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4972188/bin/NIHMS805331-supplement-tbme-xu-2574816-mm_zip.zip) of [1].
+The following full registration commands and configuration options are from the [supplementary materials](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4972188/bin/NIHMS805331-supplement-tbme-xu-2574816-mm_zip.zip) of [1].

 ### FSL